transdigiware/blockchain/howto/console-helm-install.md

 Before you install the Helm chart, you must have configured an {{site.data.keyword.cloud_notm}} Private cluster and created a new target namespace that is bound to a pod security policy.
 Review the instructions for [setting up and configuring an {{site.data.keyword.cloud_notm}} Private cluster](/docs/services/blockchain?topic=blockchain-icp-console-setup#icp-console-setup).
 You can only deploy one console per namespace.
 If you plan to create multiple blockchain networks, for example to create different environments for development, staging, and production, you should create a unique namespace for each environment.

 ### PodSecurityPolicy Requirements
-{: #console-helm-install-prereqs-pod-security-requirements}
+{: #icp-console-setup-psp}

 The {{site.data.keyword.blockchainfull_notm}} Platform Helm chart requires specific security and access policies be bound to the target namespace prior to installation.
-Use the following steps to configure the policies prior to configuration of the Helm Chart:

-1. Choose either a predefined PodSecurityPolicy for your namespace, or have your cluster administrator create a custom PodSecurityPolicy for you:
-  - You can use the predefined PodSecurityPolicy of [`ibm-privileged-psp`](https://ibm.biz/cpkspec-psp)
-  - You can also create using YAML below a Custom PodSecurityPolicy definition:
+We provide YAML files defining the policies in the steps below.
+You can save these files to your local system and then bind them your namespace using the {{site.data.keyword.cloud_notm}} Private CLI.
+Follow the steps below prior to deploying the {{site.data.keyword.blockchainfull_notm}} Platform Helm chart.

+1. Save the file below that defines the {{site.data.keyword.blockchainfull_notm}} Platform PodSecurityPolicy as `ibm-blockchain-platform-psp.yaml` on your local system:

     ```
     apiVersion: extensions/v1beta1